 Meanwhile, the State Department gives a label of “Level 2: Exercise Increased Caution” to The Bahamas overall.

-One thing to note is that Level 2 is the same rating given to the Dominican Republic, Denmark, Germany, Italy, and more than 60 other destinations.
+One thing to note is that Level 2 is the same rating given to the Dominican Republic, Denmark, Germany, Italy, Greenland and dozens more destinations.

 Our Personal Experience Exploring Nassau on a Cruise

-We will be honest, reading warnings from the State Department and hearing personal stories can put even a seasoned traveler on edge.
+We will be honest, reading warnings from the State Department and hearing personal anecdotes can put even a seasoned traveler on edge.
 The feeling on the ground, however, can be different.

 Remember, your time will be spent in port during the day and most often in heavily crowded tourist areas.
 That doesn’t mean that crime can’t happen, but your odds of being a victim are fairly low.